polco/spur-id/README.md

-# spur-id
+# Spur ID
-Handling DOM node identification
+Handling DOM node identification by adding an attribute on DOM nodes.